afshe/getting_and_cleaning_data_course_project/README.md

 This is the repo for "Getting and Cleaning Data" Course Project.
 The purpose of this project is to demonstrate the ability to:

 - Read data from different files
-- Merge data into one file
+- Merge data into one dataset
 - Tidy the merged data set to make it user friendly
 - Extract desired columns
 - Finally,create a new data file from the tidied data set to perform aggregate operations grouped by a few columns